mavost/docker-gitea-testdrive/README.md

-# A gitea testing suite
+# A Gitea testing suite

 *Date:* 2024-02-09
 *Author:* MvS
-*keywords:* GIT, code repository, postgreSQL
+*keywords:* GIT, code repository, PostgreSQL

 ## Description

 Gitea is a self-hosted Git server that allows teams to collaborate on both open-source and private projects.
 It can be used as an alternative to GitHub.
-The backend is based on a standalone postgreSQL instance.
+The backend is based on a standalone PostgreSQL instance.
 This test suite uses docker-compose, `Makefile` and an `.env` file functionality for customization.

 ### Initial configuration of Gitea